soyoahn/soyoahn.github.io/_posts/2025-07-05-what-i-did-during-mid-year-break.md

 [![User Friendly: How the hidden rules of design are changing the way we live, work, and play](/img/posts/2025/user-friendly-kuang-fabricant.jpg)](https://www.mcdbooks.com/books/user-friendly)

-I need to say more about this book later, but I'll jot down a few notes now from the good ol' stream of consciousness:
+I need to say more about this book later, but I'll jot down a few notes now from the ol' stream of consciousness:
 - Industrial Design is 100% the field I should've studied and pursued.
 Where the design goals are around safety, usability, and failure prevention.
 This practice appears to be not quite as susceptible to non-user-serving agendas that all other design practices inevitably tend to fall into.
 - I remembered that my original dream was to design human factors for car interfaces.
 Why and when did I totally forget about that dream?
 - UX and Product Design practitioners are experiencing their "Oppenheimer" moment--reckoning with all the fallout that ease of use and devising frictionless engagement has wrought.
 (Fallout examples: attention/distraction crisis, tech and social media addictions, loss of skills and the ability to quickly react to unexpected problems because of certain types of automation)